rickhohler/repo-merger/README.md

 Key flags:

 - `--workspace`: directory that will hold the merged workspace(s).
-- `--golden`: local path to the complete repository you trust the most.
+- `--golden`: local path to the complete repository you trust the most (optional when using `--scan`).
 - `--fragment`: optional partial copies to mirror into the workspace (repeatable).
 - `--identifier`: override the derived workspace identifier (defaults to origin slug).
 - `--mode`: `analyze` (default) or `merge` for applying fragment changes via git worktrees.
 - `--force`: allow overwriting an existing workspace directory.
 - `--recover-missing`: recover fragments without `.git/` metadata into synthetic repos.
 - `--resume-from`: resume `--mode merge` at a particular fragment ID.
+- `--scan`, `--scan-source`, `--scan-golden-pattern`, `--scan-fragment-pattern`: auto-discover golden and fragment repos in arbitrary directories.
 - `--dry-run`: log the planned filesystem actions without writing.
 - `--verbose`: enable debug logging for troubleshooting.